Suede Wingtip Brogues from Topman.

 Shoes.

-If your feet get a little warm then go sockless, whether it be with Sperry’s or some nice brogues, there is always an alternative for sandals, so find the one that works best for you.
+be with Sperry’s or some nice brogues, there is always an alternative for

 Water.

-Also, stop putting your kids in “swim shirts”.
-They look fucking stupid.
+your kids in “swim shirts”.
+They look

 @MWMensFashion